 She is a progressive and a social democrat.
 A millennial woman in leadership.
 Only the second elected leader in the world to give birth while in office.
 But who is the real Jacinda Ardern?
 And why does she inspire such global admiration?

 New Zealand’s prime minister has been hailed as a leader for a new generation, tired of inaction in the face of issues such as climate change and far-right terrorism.

 Her grace and compassion following the Christchurch mosque shooting captured the world’s attention.
 Oprah Winfrey invited us to ‘channel our inner Jacindas’ as praise for Ardern flooded headlines and social media.
 The ruler of this remote country even made the cover of Time.

 In this revealing biography, journalist Madeleine Chapman discovers the woman behind the headlines.
 Always politically engaged and passionate, Ardern is uncompromising and astute.
 She has encountered her fair share of sexism, but rather than let that harden her, she advocates ‘rising above’ disparagers.
 In her first press conference, she announced an election campaign of ‘relentless positivity’.
 The tactic was a resounding success: donations poured in and Labour rebounded in the polls.

-But can Ardern live up to her promise?
-What does her new style of leadership look like in practice?
-And what can we learn from the world’s reaction to this inspiring leader?
+But has Ardern lived up to her promise?
+What political concessions has she had to make?
+And beyond the hype, what does her new style of leadership look like in practice?